Myhlamaeus/fixed-length-arrays/README.md

 this does **not** affect the `length`-property—one can still set it to any value one could set it to for the standard constructors.

+The `symbolExpectedLength`-property can also be set via `setExpectedLength`, a function also exported by the module.

 ### Using Predefined Fixed-Length Arrays

 The module exports, for any `Array` and the `%TypedArray%`-constructors, a